ztrhgf/Powershell_CICD_repository/README.md

 # Changelog

 ## [Unreleased]
+- add posibility to synchronize specified modules to just chosen computers (to behave similarly as Custom section)
 - support defining multiple object with same folderName key in $config
 - support "\\" in folderName key in $config
 - automatic script signing